assimon/assimon/README.md

 }

-Yes, that's right，I am a software engineer，Occupation is a golang software engineer。
+Yes, that's right，I am a software engineer，Working on go language software development。

 But at the same time I also like python and php.
 Recently I am learning Vue.js and Node.js。